puppeteer/puppeteer/README.md

 #### Q: Which Chromium version does Puppeteer use?

 Look for `chromium_revision` in [package.json](https://github.com/GoogleChrome/puppeteer/blob/master/package.json).
-To find the specific Chromium commit, search for the revision prefixed by an "r" in the "Find Releases" section of [https://omahaproxy.appspot.com/](https://omahaproxy.appspot.com/).
+To find the corresponding Chromium commit, search for the revision prefixed by an `r` in [OmahaProxy](https://omahaproxy.appspot.com/)'s "Find Releases" section.

 #### Q: What’s considered a “Navigation”?